tmforum-rand/CTK-TMF679-ProductOfferingQualification-R18.0/README.md

 # PRODUCT OFFERING QUALIFICATION-CTK
-Installing and Running the Product Offering Qualification CTK The Product Offering Qualification CTK is dependent on the installation of node.js and Newman to work.
+Installing and Running the Product Offering Qualification CTK The Product Offering Qualification CTK is dependent on the installation of node.js and npm to work.
-The installation instructions for Newman are found here: https://www.getpostman.com/docs/newman_intro Node.js can be downloaded and installed from: http://nodejs.org/download/
+Node.js and NPM can be downloaded and installed from: http://nodejs.org/download/
-Once Node.js and Newman are installed download and unzip the TMF679-ProductOfferingQualification ZIP file within your test directory.
+Once Node.js and npm are installed download and unzip the TMF679-ProductOfferingQualification ZIP file within your test directory.

 You should see the following files:
 -CTK-TMF679-ProductOfferingQualification.postman_collection.json : the postman collection for the Mandatory tests